AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 </tbody>
 </table>

-To learn how to configure connectors, see the [Elements: Connectors](Elements#connectors) section.
+To learn how to configure connectors, see the [Elements: Project Chart](Elements/Project_Chart#connectors) article.

 Please note that a task can have several predecessors, but only one successor.
 Also, a task can be at the same time a successor to one task or tasks and a predecessor to another.
 All these nuances are illustrated by the sample below, which visualizes the following dependencies between tasks: